New Graduate Student Orientation

 Financial Aid and Satisfactory Academic Progress

 A graduate student is considered to be making satisfactory academic progress for financial aid purposes if s/he has successfully completed two-thirds of all hours attempted.
 Occasionally, a student may be granted a grade of "Incomplete" or an "I" for a course when a student is unable to complete required work due to an unavoidable circumstance.
 An "Incomplete" or "I" must be removed within one semester (excluding summer term), or it will automatically be converted to a grade of "FI" by the University Registrar and the student will be dismissed from the Program and the University.
 In determining quality hours and quality point averages, an "I" is counted as an "F" until it is removed.
-The student may receive aid for the semester during which the incomplete is removed if they meet other criteria.
+The student may receive aid for the semester during which the incomplete is removed if s/he meets other criteria.